Geometric Theory of Weyl Structures: Introduction

 Hence we restrict our considerations to torsion-free AHS structures from this point on.
 Apart from projective and conformal structures, this contains also Grassmannian structures of type $(2,n)$ and quaternionic structures, for which there are many non-flat examples.
 For several other AHS structures, torsion-freeness implies local flatness, but the locally flat case is of particular interest for us anyway.
 Our next main result, which we prove in \cref{thm3.3}, vastly generalizes \cite{Dunajski-Mettler}:

-\begin{thm*} For any torsion-free AHS structure, the pseudo-Riemannian metric $h$ induced by the canonical almost bi-Lagrangian structure on the bundle $A$ of Weyl structures is an Einstein metric. \end{thm*}
+\begin{thm*} For any torsion-free AHS structure, the pseudo-Riemannian metric $h$ induced by the canonical almost bi-Lagrangian structure on the bundle $A$ of Weyl structures is an Einstein metric with non-zero scalar curvature. \end{thm*}

+While one could prove the aforementioned Theorems on a case by case basis by using the techniques from \cite{Dunajski-Mettler}, our arguments instead rely on a careful analysis of the properties of the curvature tensor of the induced connection on $TA$.
 Following \cite{Mettler:MinLag}, we next initiate the study of Weyl structures via the geometry of submanifolds in $A$.
 We call a Weyl structure $s : M \to A$ of a torsion-free AHS structure~\textit{Lagrangian} if $s : M \to (A,\Omega)$ is a Lagrangian submanifold.
 Likewise, $s$ is called~\textit{non-degenerate} if $s : M \to (A,h)$ is a non-degenerate submanifold.
 We show that a Weyl structure is Lagrangian if and only if its Rho tensor is symmetric and that it is non-degenerate if and only if the symmetric part of its Rho tensor is non-degenerate.

 In \cref{thm3.4.1} we characterize Lagrangian Weyl structures that lead to totally geodesic submanifolds $s(M)\subset A$, which provides a connection to Einstein metrics and reductions of projective holonomy.
-If $s$ in addition is non-degenerate, then there is a well defined second fundamental form of $s(M)$ with respect to any linear connection on $TA$ that is metric for $h$ and we show that this admits a natural interpretation as a $\binom12$-tensor field on $M$.
+If $s$ is non-degenerate, then there is a well defined second fundamental form of $s(M)$ with respect to any linear connection on $TA$ that is metric for $h$ and we show that this admits a natural interpretation as a $\binom12$-tensor field on $M$.
 In our next main result, \cref{thm3.4.2}, we give explicit formulae for the second fundamental forms of the canonical connection and the Levi-Civita connection of $h$.
 These are universal formulae in terms of the Weyl connection, the Rho-tensor, and its inverse, which are valid for all torsion-free AHS structures.
 As an application, we are able to characterize non-degenerate Lagrangian Weyl structures that are minimal submanifolds in $(A,h)$ in terms of a universal PDE.
 Again, this is a vast generalization of \cite[Theorem 4.4]{Mettler:MinLag}, where merely the case of projective structures on surfaces was considered.